rubygarage/rubygarage.github.com/slides/rails-structure.markdown

 ---

-##  What should i do to run application?
+##  What should I do to run application?

 ```bash
 $ bundle install